plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/Steerable_Pyramid.md

 from tqdm.auto import tqdm

 import plenoptic as po
-from plenoptic.simulate import SteerablePyramidFreq from plenoptic.tools.data import to_numpy

 # this notebook uses torchvision, which is an optional dependency.
 # if this fails, install torchvision in your plenoptic environment